jamiecash/algobuilder/pricedata/README.md

 ![Add datasource screenshot](README/images/screenshot_add_datasource.png)

 Your datasource will now be configured.
-All symbols from your datasource will be available in this application.
-AlgoBuilder will start retrieving price data for all symbols.
+All symbols from your datasource will be available in AlgoBuilder and AlgoBuilder will start retrieving price data for all symbols.

 ## Selecting symbols to retrieve
 Once your datasources have been configured, all symbols for all datasources will be available in your application.
 A symbol exists only once across all data sources, i.e., multiple datasources can share the same symbol.
 You can edit your symbols to change their instrument type and set whether price data will be retrieved from a data source for that symbol.